SysKitTeam/docs-spdockit/how-to/spdockit-insights/search-query-guide.md

 ---
-title: SPDocKit Insights Search Guide
+title: SPDocKit Insights Search Query Guide
 description: How to write search queries
 author: Vinko Bedek
 date: 19/5/2017
 ---

-This article will explain how to use SPDocKit Event Viewer search option for the optimal results.
+This article will explain how to write SPDocKit Insights search queries.

 ## Search
 A search query consists of terms and operators.
 By default, the AND operator is utilised when constructing queries.
 Terms can be a single word or a phrase.
 A phrase is a group of words enclosed with double quotes.